b-m-f/WirtBot/docs/docs/setup.md

 Now add a new mobile device, scan the presented QR code with your WireGuard app and verify that you can reach other devices on your network.

 For verification you can always try to ping the WirtBot.
 Its IP in the network is always `SUBNET` + 1.
 With the default settings this is `10.10.0.1`

+### Using a different interface name

+If you would like to use i.e. `wg0` instead of `server`for the interface name make sure to change this in the `wireguard-restarter` and add the `CONFIG_PATH` environment variable to your `wirtbot` service.

 ## WirtUI